washingtonpost/docker-mongodb/README.md

 ```

 # FAQ
+## How do I tune the cluster?
+Most of the MongoDB settings default to sensible values, but if you have a write heavy cluster you may want to change the following options by adding environment variables to your cloud-compose.yml:

+* MONGODB_OPLOG_SIZE: 10000

+MONGODB_OPLOG_SIZE translates the the command line parameter `--oplogSize`.
+The value is the number of megabytes for the oplog.
+You can check if your oplog is big enough by running 1mongo --port 27018 --eval 'rs.printReplicationInfo()'`.
+If the output shows you have less than 24 hours between the first and last event, you may want to increase the size to be bigger.

+* MONGODB_JOURNAL: "false"

+MONGODB_JOURNAL translates to the command line parameter of `--nojournal`.
+If you are running a replicate set you can safely disable this by setting the value to `false` since you will be able to catch up an missed data from another replicat member.
+Disabling the journal has been show to reduce the start time by nearly 20 minutes for a write heavy cluster.

 ## How do I manage secrets?
 Secrets can be configured using environment variables.
 [Envdir](https://pypi.python.org/pypi/envdir) is highly recommended as a tool for switching between sets of environment variables in case you need to manage multiple clusters.
 At a minimum you will need AWS_ACCESS_KEY_ID, AWS_REGION, and AWS_SECRET_ACCESS_KEY.
 It is highly recommend that you also set MONGODB_ADMIN_PASSWORD to enable authentication.